citrusworx/juice/docs/berilliumCSS/The Config File.md

 - **display.css**: This class style file offers styles for managing how elements are displayed, providing flexibility in layout design.

-- **spacing.css**: Within this component, you'll find predefined spacing utilities that help you create balanced designs.
+- **spacing/spacing.css**: Within this component, you'll find predefined spacing utilities that help you create balanced designs.

 - **position.css**: It contains styles for element positioning, allowing precise control over element placement.